 At Woodruff & Mathis, we have more than 20 years of experience representing over 1,500 clients with their SSDI claims.
 We understand the importance of having a sufficient collection of the above medical records to help increase your chances of approval and will work with you through each step when filing for benefits.

-Let the team at Woodruff & Mathis assist you with your SSI disability application.
+Let the Maine Social Security attorneys at Woodruff & Mathis assist you with your SSI disability application.
 Contact us today to schedule your appointment!